dd25-wq/logitech/README.md

 2. Open http://localhost:3000 in your browser to view the application.

-### Project Structure
-- `src/`: Contains the source code for the application.
-  - `components/`: Contains the React components.
-    - `Cart.js`: The main Cart component.
-  - `styles/`: Contains the CSS files for styling.
-    - `Cart.css`: Styles for the Cart component.
-  - `App.js`: The main application file.
-  - `index.js`: The entry point of the application.

 ### API
 This project uses the DummyJSON cart API to fetch cart data.
 For more information, visit the [DummyJSON documentation](https://dummyjson.com/docs/carts).